re4ldev/arch-laptop/Guide.md

 >`├─sdb1      179:6    0   66M  0 part /boot`\
 >`└─sdb2      179:7    0 57.8G  0 part /`

 Make sure the device is not mounted.
-Make sure to replace _**sdXY**_ with the corresponding partition name.\
+Make sure to replace _**sdXY**_ with the corresponding partition name specific to your deployment.\
 **`$ umount /dev/sdXY`**

 In case the device is not empty, wipe out the device prior to .iso copy.
-Make sure to replace _**sdX**_ with the corresponding device name.\
+Make sure to replace _**sdX**_ with the corresponding device name specific to your deployment.\
 **`# wipefs --all /dev/sdX`**

 Copy Arch Linux install image to USB drive.
-Make sure to replace _**sdX**_ with the corresponding device name.\
+Make sure to replace _**sdX**_ with the corresponding device name specific to your deployment.\
 **`# dd if=archlinux-2021.10.01-x86_64.iso of=/dev/sdX bs=4M conv=fsync oflag=direct status=progress`**

 ## 3. Boot the live environment, and configure console keymap and font ##